Alexander Muchnik: Professional activity

-Among his other projects are the Charter of the city of Odessa, Law of Ukraine "On civil society in Ukraine", a new edition of the Constitution of Ukraine; a number of comments on the fundamental rights of the Universal Declaration of Human Rights; and brochures about the Dr. Haass Social Assistance Fund (1991, New York, USA).
+Among his other projects are the Charter of the city of Odesa, Law of Ukraine "On civil society in Ukraine", a new edition of the Constitution of Ukraine; a number of comments on the fundamental rights of the Universal Declaration of Human Rights; and brochures about the Dr. Haass Social Assistance Fund (1991, New York, US).

 Charity

 Muchnik was the founder of the first non-governmental charitable organization in the Soviet Union, the Dr. Haass Social Assistance Fund.